faberNovel/docker-android/README.md

 ![Release](https://img.shields.io/github/v/release/fabernovel/docker-android)

-docker-android is aiming to provide general purpose docker images to run CI steps of Android project.
+docker-android provides general purpose docker images to run CI steps of Android project.
-Docker allow you to provide a replicable environment, which does not change with the host machine or the CI service.
+Docker allows you to provide a replicable environment, which does not change with the host machine or the CI service.
 It should work out of the box on any CI/CD service providing docker support.
 The image is providing standard tools to build and test Android application:
 * Android SDK (optionally Android NDK)